 Welcome to Crowdfunder.
 This policy explains how we handle and use your personal information and your rights in relation to that information.
 Under data protection law, Crowdfunder Limited is the controller of that information and responsible for its use and protection.
 As we operate a platform that allows our members to run fundraising projects and reach out to others for funding, those members may also be separately legally responsible for the use of your information in connection with those projects.

 Crowdfunder Limited (we, our or us) is committed to protecting and respecting your privacy.

-This policy describes the way we handle and use the personal information that we obtain from all the different interactions you may have with us as a business, including when you visit our offices, social media pages or website currently located at www.crowdfunder.co.uk (Site) or when you contact us or take part in any of our competitions or promotions.
+This policy describes the way we handle and use the personal information that we obtain from all the different interactions you may have with us as a business, including when you visit our offices, social media pages or our websites, including our main website currently located at www.crowdfunder.co.uk (collectively, Site) or when you contact us or take part in any of our competitions or promotions.

 We, Crowdfunder Limited, are the controller in relation to the processing activities described below.
 This means that we decide why and how your personal information is processed.
 Please see the section at the end of this policy for our contact and legal information.

 Our members run fundraising campaigns from our Site and in doing so may collect personal information from you if you pledge funds to their projects.
 Their use of that information during and after their campaign (e.g. to keep in contact with you about progress of their project and their achievements) are uses of your information which those members determine, independently of us.
 As a result, those members will be separate controllers of your personal information.

 We refer to ‘project owners’, ‘backers’ and ‘pledges’ throughout this document.
 For more information regarding these, please see our Terms.

 We also refer to our ‘partners’ in these Terms.
 These are commercial partners with whom we work in a variety of ways to expand the features on our Site.
 Our partners include: